exasol/parquet-edml-generator/README.md

 ## Installation

-Download the binary for your OS from the latest [Releases](https://github.com/exasol/parquet-edml-generator/releases).
+Download the binary for your operating system from the latest [release](https://github.com/exasol/parquet-edml-generator/releases).

 ## Usage